FROM YOUNGEST PEER TO RACIAL JUSTICE ADVOCATE

 In 2005, Sayeeda stood as a Parliamentary candidate in Dewsbury.

-She stood as a Parliamentary candidate in her home town the following year.
-In 2007 she was elevated to the House of Lords aged 36, making her the youngest peer in Parliament.
-Later that year she traveled to Sudan and famously helped to secure the release of the British teacher Gillian Gibbons who was on trial for blasphemy.
+In 2007, she was elevated to the House of Lords aged 36, making her the youngest peer in Parliament.
+Later that year she travelled to Sudan and famously helped to secure the release of the British teacher Gillian Gibbons who was on trial for blasphemy.

-A racial justice campaigner for many years, instrumental in the launch of Operation Black Vote and serving six years at the Joseph Rowntree Charitable Trust, Sayeeda was chosen to take on Nick Griffin on Question Time in 2009.
+A racial justice campaigner for many years, instrumental in the launch of Operation Black Vote and serving six years at the Joseph Rowntree Charitable Trust, Sayeeda took on Nick Griffin on Question Time in 2009.
 It was the first time the British National Party leader appeared on a flagship BBC political show.
 Her performance singled her out as ‘sharp, articulate, unhysterical and warmly engaging’ (Observer).